jakobyte1024/livehackingtalk-demo/walkthrough/09_whatWouldDefend.md

 The attacker switches to prod env on octant and plans to passively receive all TCP traffic sent to the conduit-backend container.

-In order to do that, the attacker tries to inject a sidecar container in the app pod, which captures all TCP traffic passing through the loopback interface and saves the received network traffic into a file.
+In order to do that, the attacker tries to inject a sidecar container in the app pod, which captures all TCP traffic passing through the pod's network interface and saves the received network traffic into a file.

 Edit the app deployment: